Pseudo-rotations vs. Rotations: Pseudo-rotations vs. rotations

-The goal of the rest of the proof is to rule out Case 2.
-Denote the distinct eigenvalues in $\sigma_+(\Phi)$ by $\l$ and $\eta$.
-By passing to an iteration we may again assume that $\l$ and $\eta$ are arbitrarily close to 1.
-When these eigenvalues have the same signature, either 3 or -3, we arrive at a contradiction exactly as in Case 1.
+Let us show the former.
+By passing to an iterate and, by \eqref{eq:sgn-iter1}, without changing the signatures we can reduce the question to the case where $G$ is a connected first quadrant subgroup and $(\lambda,\eta)$ is arbitrarily close to the identity.
+As usual denote by $\bx_i$ the capped one-periodic orbits of $\varphi$ with indices $\pm 2$ and 0.
+Since $\l$ and $\eta$ are close to 1, without changing the signatures of $\l$ and $\eta$ we can ensure that $\loop(\bx_i)=0$ for all three fixed points by passing to $\varphi^6$.
+Now if $\l$ and $\eta$ have the same signature, either 3 or $-3$, we arrive at a contradiction exactly as in Case 2.
 Namely, then all three points $x_i^6$ have the same index modulo 6.
-(The index is 2 if the signature is positive and -2 if the signature is negative.)
+(The index is 2 if the signature is positive and $-2$ if the signature is negative.)
+The case where $G_0$ is not a first quadrant subgroup is treated similarly, but now, by \eqref{eq:sgn-iter2}, the signature of exactly one of the eigenvalues changes sign when we bring $\l$ and $\eta$ close to 1 and make $G$ connected.

-Thus the remaining case is when one eigenvalue, $\l$, has signature 3 and the other, $\eta$, has signature $-3$.
-The fixed points of $\varphi$ have Floquet multipliers, i.e., the first type eigenvalues, $(\bar\eta,\bar\eta)$, $(\bar\eta,\lambda)$ and $(\lambda,\lambda)$.
-Let us denote the fixed points, in exactly that order, by $y_0$, $y_1$ and $y_2$.
-Note that this labeling of the fixed points might differ from $x_i$ which are labelled according to their indices.